rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 [Agma] by [@TuckerBMorgan] is a 3D game built in the [Storm Engine] that is based on games like Lost Ark and Diablo.
 The author has been writing about their experience with changing how they approach working on personal projects [here].
-It is built using a custom UDP based networking stack, a custom ECS, and a custom skinned mesh renderer to maximize what the author could learn.
+It is built using a custom UDP-based networking stack, a custom ECS, and a custom-skinned mesh renderer to maximize what the author could learn.

 [Agma]: github.com/TuckerBMorgan/Agma
 [@TuckerBMorgan]: https://twitter.com/T_B_Morgan